mkdecisiondev/devdocs/aws/lambda-and-api-gateway/lambda-invoke/lambda-invoke.md

 };
 ```

 Since the response we are looking for is now in the function we are testing, we can verify we're getting the correct result right in the Lambda console after running the test.
-Here is the result:
+Here is the result when running `LambdaInvokeTrigger`:

 ![alt text](images/4.png)